-Generally speaking, Cabarete is safe, but don’t leave equipment unattended.
+Generally speaking, Cabarete is about as safe as the best places to kiteboard in the US, but don’t leave equipment unattended.
 You can leave your stuff on the beach if you’re going for a break, but I wouldn’t leave my bar disconnected anywhere — keep all your gear in one spot.

 Getting to Cabarete